medikoo/npm-cross-link/README.md

 Within [configuration](#configuration) you choose a folder (defaults to `~/npm-packages`) where maintained packages are placed, and predefine (at `packagesMeta`) a _package name_ to _repository url_ mappings of packages you maintain.

-When running `dev-package install <package-name>` command following steps are pursued:
+When running `npm-cross-link install <package-name>` command following steps are pursued:

 1. If repository is not setup, it is cloned into corresponding folder.
 Otherwise changes from remote are pulled (can be opt out via `--no-pull`), and optionally committed changes can be pushed (indicate such intent with `--push`)
 2. All maintained project dependencies (also `devDependencies`) are installed according to same flow.
 Those not maintained (not found in `packagesMeta`) are npm linked to global npm folder, if supported at latest version, otherwise they're installed on spot (but in a form where all its dependencies persist in a dependency folder)